However you arrive into Gibraltar, by air, foot, car or sea, you will very soon experience its intricate layers of history all around you.

 An immediate talking point is the runway, built during the Second World War.
 As it crosses the main road into the city, visitors are amazed as traffic and pedestrian are stopped to allow aircraft to take off and land.

 The best way to familiarise yourself with Gibraltar’s diverse heritage, as well as witnessing some of its natural beauty, is to take a Rock Tour to the Gibraltar Nature Reserve, Upper Rock.
-A tour can be taken in a number of ways, by taxi or tour company, by private car or by foot.
-A ride on Gibraltar’s cable car is also a thrilling experience.
+A tour can be experienced in a number of ways, by official taxi, pre-arranged with a coach tour company, on foot or alternatively, you can take the Cable Car from Grand Parade.

 A basic tour lasts around two hours and takes in thousands of years of Rock evolution, including the famous Apes’ Den, habitat to the Barbary Macaques, Europe’s only free roaming monkeys, St Michael’s Cave with its stunning stalagmites and stalactites.
 The Upper and Middle galleries form part of the honeycombed interior of the limestone Rock and illustrate the defence of Gibraltar during the Great Siege of 1789, when the forerunners to the Royal Engineers dug out the tunnel systems to position guns to fight off the enemy.
 Other highlights include a stop at Europa Point, the southernmost tip of Europe, with its breathtaking views across the Strait to north Africa.
 Learn too about the importance of Gibraltar as a home to the Neanderthals.